Petro Oros Byzantine Catholic Mission, Fort Mill South Carolina

 (440) 477-6389

-A Byzantine Catholic Community in The CarolinasA Byzantine Catholic Community in The CarolinasA Byzantine Catholic Community in The Carolinas
+A Byzantine Catholic Mission in The CarolinasA Byzantine Catholic Mission in The CarolinasA Byzantine Catholic Mission in The Carolinas

 About Us